• Skip to primary navigation

 🍴 Serving suggestions

-Serve the hot cross bun and butter pudding warm with more creamy custard, pouring cream, vanilla ice cream, or even mini egg ice cream for a spectacular Easter dessert!
+Serve the hot cross bun and butter pudding with more creamy custard, pouring cream, vanilla ice cream, or even mini egg ice cream for a spectacular Easter dessert!

 📖 Variations